manuelbieh/react-book/hooks/use-of-hooks.md

 ReactDOM.render(<Counter />, document.getElementById('root'));
 ```

 As the Hook is always found _inside_ of the function, it has complete access to **props** and **state** \(as has been the case already in the lifecycle methods of class components\).
-In this case, the state itself only another **Hook** realized in this case with a `useState()` Hook.
+In this case, the of the component's state is another **Hook** that is implemented using the `useState()` Hook.

-By using the `useEffect()` **Hook**, we can dramatically reduce the complexity of the component as it does not have to execute many different and yet very similar things in many different parts of the component.
-Instead it can deal with all the associated lifecycle events with just a single function, the **Hook**.
+By using the `useEffect()` **Hook**, we can dramatically reduce the complexity of the component, as it does not have to execute many similar pieces of code through different functions.
+Instead it can deal with all the associated lifecycle methods with just a single function, the **Hook**.

 To compare this with class component code, I have prepared a little example which implements the same functionality as the `useEffect()` Hook: